Leader, Health System Improvement

 - Ability to use coaching and facilitation skills effectively in the application of change theory.

-- Ability to use a variety of styles and tactics appropriate to the context to influence thinking, attitudes and behaviours.
+- Ability to use a variety of styles and tactics appropriate to the context to influence thinking, attitudes and behaviors.

 - Ability to challenge the status quo and suggest radical alternatives yet able to operate successfully within a large organization and remain credible with leaders at all levels.